fieldtrip/website/tutorial/ica_artifact_cleaning.md

 ## Summary and conclusion

-In this tutorial we have looked at how toprepare your data for ICA decomposition, how todeal with infrequent and atypical artifacts.
-We shortly discussed different ICA approaches and, using a specific approach, show how you can speed up your ICA by downsampling the data and by reducing the number of compoennts that are estimated.
+In this tutorial we have looked at how to prepare your data for ICA decomposition, how todeal with infrequent and atypical artifacts.
+We shortly discussed different ICA approaches and, using a specific approach, show how you can speed up your ICA by downsampling the data and by reducing the number of components that are estimated.
 Given the ICA decomposition we demonstrated how to visualize them and identify the artifacts, and discussed that - if you get very focal components (in space and/or in time) you might want to remove that part of your data and start again.
-After obtaining a clean ICA decomposition, we explained how to back-project the components to a channel-level representation for further analysis or how touse the components to clean the original data.
+After obtaining a clean ICA decomposition, we explained how to back-project the components to a channel-level representation for further analysis or how to use the components to clean the original data.

 What we _did not_ show in this tutorial is that you can also interpret the ICA components as sources in the brain.
 Just as it is possible to use all FieldTrip plotting and analysis strategies on artifactual components, it is also possible to analyze the brain components.
-All of the compnents are represented as channel time-series and all channel-level analyses can be applied.
+All of the components are represented as channel time-series and all channel-level analyses can be applied.
 For example, following segmentation of your data in stimulus-locked trials, you can use **[ft_timelockanalysis](/reference/ft_timelockanalysis)**, **[ft_freqanalysis](/reference/ft_freqanalysis)** or **[ft_componentanalysis](/reference/ft_componentanalysis)** to investigate each of the components of interest and to use statistics to compare them between conditions.

-The decompositon not only gives you the component time-series but also their topography.
-Besides using these to identifyartifacts, you can also cleary recognize components that represent activity in the brain.
+The decomposition not only gives you the component time-series but also their topography.
+Besides using these to identify artifacts, you can also cleary recognize components that represent activity in the brain.
 You can use **[ft_dipolefitting](/reference/ft_dipolefitting)** to localize these components with simple dipole models, or **[ft_sourceanalysis](/reference/ft_sourceanalysis)** to localize them with distributed models.
 The only source reconstruction strategy that you cannot apply (easily) is beamforming, since at the component-level you only have a single topography, but no data covariance matrix.
-As a spatial filtering techinique, beamforming is too simililar to independent component analysis (although based on a biophysical model and the assumption of uncorrelated rather than independent sources).
+As a spatial filtering technique, beamforming is too similar to independent component analysis (although based on a biophysical model and the assumption of uncorrelated rather than independent sources).

 ## Suggested further reading